 The installation is now complete and you can use Kodi on your iPhone, iPod touch or iPad.

 Click here to see all supported addons for Kodi.
 You'll also find step-by-step configuration instructions there.

-We offer our own official addon for Kodi: with the Premiumize Cloud Addon for Kodi you can directly stream the streamable content from your cloud to your kodi.
+We offer our own official addon for Kodi: with Premiumize.me TV for Kodi you can directly stream the streamable content from your cloud to your Kodi.
 You don't have to wait anymore until the download has been completed, just stream it!

 Install on Kodi!

 HTTPS Web server directory allows you to integrate your Premiumize.me Cloud directly into Kodi.
 So you can add your movies, series, photos or music from your cloud directly to your Kodi library.
 It is an easy way to access your cloud files without any complications.

 Setup on Kodi!